pranaynallanagula/Cloud-Native-Monitoring-Python-App-on-K8s-/README.md

-Part 3: Pushing the Docker image to ECR
+Part 3: Pushing the Docker image to ECR:
 Step 1: Create an ECR repository
 Create an ECR repository using the provided Python script.

 Step 2: Push the Docker image to ECR
-Push the Docker image to ECR using the appropriate docker push command.
+Push the Docker image to ECR using the appropriate Docker push command.

-Part 4: Creating an EKS cluster and deploying the app using Python Step 1: Create an EKS cluster
+Part 4: Creating an EKS cluster and deploying the app using Python:
+Step 1: Create an EKS cluster
 Create an EKS cluster and add a node group.